yarindeohcld/movie-search-app/README.md

  - Currently this app is stateless, in the future, when adding some states, consider caching results in pagination.
  - Add tests!
+ - Wrap application error in a Modal or Notification component
+ - Handle application and network errors with a shared middleware
  - Finish pixel perfect UI
  - Add env variables for hosting API_URL in private and not as constants.